gsun1729/BioFlow/dev_log.rst

 -  write the circulation files so that it is possible to calculate the information circulation between two sets or as set and a single protein (application for p53 and PKD1 regulators)

+-  distinction between downstream and upstream targets can be implemented by translating the directed graph into an associated Markov transition matrix.
+This will allow to:
+        - explicitly allow ponderation of importance of sources/sinks of information
+        - account only for the information propagating downstream the pathways, not both ways as it is the case now
+        - synchronious computation of the flow for all sources/sinks

 Structure-required refactoring:
 -------------------------------